 For adventure in San Juan, be sure to visit El Yunque National Forest.
 It’s one of the most beautiful places to hike in the country, especially if you like the idea of ending your hike with a swim at the base of a tropical waterfall.
 You can even go horseback riding for an unforgettable experience.

-For some underwater adventure, spend a day at the Escambrón Marine Park, where you can snorkel, dive, or paddle across more than 200 healthy reefs and a recreation of the lost city of Atlantis.
+For some underwater adventure, spend a day at the Escambrón Marine Park, where you can snorkel, dive, or paddle across thriving coral reefs and a recreation of the lost city of Atlantis.

-If thinking about where to visit this summer has you longing for an escape from the heat, head to Reykjavik, the capital of one of the most awe-inspiring countries on earth: Iceland.
+If summer sees you longing for a cooler climate, head to Reykjavik, the capital of Iceland, one of the most awe-inspiring countries on earth.

-You can’t miss a visit to the famous Blue Lagoon, a massive geothermal hot spring.
-The water is beneficial for your skin and is a stunningly beautiful color thanks to the way the natural silica in the water reflects sunlight.
-You could also travel to the active Geysir Hot Springs if you want to get up close to geothermal activity without soaking in the water.
+You can’t miss a visit to the famous Icelandic hot spring of Blue Lagoon, powered by geothermal energy.
+The water is beneficial for your skin and is a milky blue, thanks to the natural silica reflecting the sunlight.

-Near the Geysir Hot Springs is Gullfoss Waterfall, one of the top waterfalls in Iceland.
-This stunning sight rivals Niagara Falls.
+Near the Geysir Hot Springs is Gullfoss Waterfall, Iceland’s answer to Niagara Falls, ribbons of water cascading through a steep canyon.
 The multi-colored reflections of rainbow light over the water make for some gorgeous photos, especially during summer in Iceland.

 Along with exploring Iceland’s natural wonders, adventure enthusiasts can book a white-water rafting tour to see the beautiful mountain terrain around the Hvitá River.